message/iata/MK.md

 - passengers with a negative COVID-19 rapid antigen test taken at most 48 hours before arrival;
 - passengers younger than 18 years.
 2. Passengers without a COVID-19 vaccination certificate, recovery certificate, RT-PCR or rapid antigen test are subject to quarantine for 7 days at their own expense.
+- This does not apply to passengers younger than 18 years.
-3. Passengers arriving from India are subject to quarantine for 14 days.
+3. Passengers arriving from India could be subject to quarantine for 14 days.